duxsco/gentoo-installation/docs/index.md

 ## 1.4.
 Disk Layout

-ESPs are created one for each disk.
-Except for them, [btrfs](https://btrfs.readthedocs.io/en/latest/mkfs.btrfs.html#profiles) or [mdadm](https://raid.wiki.kernel.org/index.php/Introduction#The_RAID_levels) based RAID 1 is used for all other partitions on a dual- or multi-disk setup with RAID 5, RAID 6 and RAID 10 being further options for the swap device.
+Independent ESPs are created one for each disk to provide for redundancy, because there is the risk of data corruption with the redundancy provided by mdadm RAID (further info: [5.1 ESP on software RAID1](https://wiki.archlinux.org/title/EFI_system_partition#ESP_on_software_RAID1)).
+Except for ESPs, [btrfs](https://btrfs.readthedocs.io/en/latest/mkfs.btrfs.html#profiles) or [mdadm](https://raid.wiki.kernel.org/index.php/Introduction#The_RAID_levels) based RAID 1 is used for all other partitions on a dual- or multi-disk setup with RAID 5, RAID 6 and RAID 10 being further options for the swap device.
 The 2nd partition doesn't make use of btrfs RAID due to [limitations of SystemRescue](https://gitlab.com/systemrescue/systemrescue-sources/-/issues/292#note_1036225171).

 === "four disks"